DiamondLightSource/ispyb-datasync/README.md

 ### Requirements
 * Python 2.7
-* The MySQLdb Python package
+* The mysql.connector Python package
 * The cx_Oracle Python package (for reading the user database)
 * An ISPyB database on either MariaDB 10.0+ or MySQL 5.6+
 * A Diamond user database